 Globally, we’re seeing governments move forward with a variety of public policies, from phasing out coal electricity generation and mandating electric vehicles to increasing carbon prices.
 Coming out of the COVID-19 economic downturn, governments are investing billions in low-carbon infrastructure and innovation.
 The speed and breadth of these policies are changing yesterday’s political possibilities into today’s reality.

-The latest climate commitments from national governments follow a flurry of corporate announcements in the first half of 2021.
-Whether it is GM announcing a goal to sell only electric vehicles by 2035, or BlackRock committing to shift its investment portfolio to net zero, businesses are increasingly putting their weight behind scaled-up climate ambition.
+The latest climate goals and commitments from national governments follow a flurry of corporate announcements in the first half of 2021.
+Whether it is GM announcing a goal to sell only electric vehicles by 2035, or BlackRock committing to shift its investment portfolio to net zero, businesses are increasingly putting their weight behind scaled-up climate ambition and climate risk management.

 What do the flurry of new national climate targets, government policies and corporate climate commitments have in common?
 All will require a massive reallocation of public and private capital out of carbon-intensive investments and into climate-positive projects.